-The history of the scheme istorically, the

-junior Bar made itself available to indigent defendants through the old 'dock brief' system, without the intervention of instructing solicitors.
+The history of the scheme istorically, the junior Bar made itself available to defendants indigent through the old 'dock brief' system, without the intervention of instructing solicitors.
 However, by 1993 this practice had fallen into disuse.
-In 1993 there was a change to the New South Wales Barristers Rules to allow litigants 'direct access' to the Bar.
+In 1993 there was a change to the South Wales New Barristers Rules to allow litigants 'direct access' to the Bar.
 This allowed the 'dock brief' system to be revived.